Dynamic-Filtering/dynamic-filtering/README.md

 npm install @dynamic-filtering/core
 ```

-You only need to run the command below if you want to make use of the (Angular) components.
+You only need to run the command below if you want to use the (Angular) components.

 ```shell
 npm install @dynamic-filtering/components